paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2011-12-18-north_america.md

 ---
 title: Continuing Adventures in America
 date: 2011-12-18T23:09:35Z
-summary: Having tried so diligently last year to reduce the amount of flying I do, I hoped to keep this year’s long-haul flights to one.
-With an important part of my family now settled in São Paulo, and some of my best friends based in San Francisco, maybe such lofty goals are foolhardy.
-Before I write about my most recent travels, I address the hypocrisy in taking such a trip.
+summary: Before I write about my most recent travels across Canada and the United States, I address the hypocrisy of taking such a trip.
 collection: north_america_2011
 category:
 - Travel